gecko-8/vue3-tic-tac-toe/README.md

 # vue3-tic-tac-toe

 This project demonstrates building a simple Tic Tac Toe game using the Vue3 Options and Composition APIs.
+To view the same game in React, checkout [React Tic Tac Toe](https://github.com/gecko-8/vue3-tic-tac-toe).

 ## Notes